 As a videogame editor, most of my free time (of course!)

 goes to videogames, but now that I’ve got a son old enough to actively

 participate and a wife who’s all about any kind of games, I’ve recently gotten

 back into boardgames as A Thing We Do.

 The title of this article says it all, but I would like to give credit where credit is due and say that this piece was ultimately inspired by @CoreyMotley and @StephenTotilo.
 Custom art by @Alex_Connolly!

 This isn’t a best-of list.
 There’s no reason to bother with one of those, since I’ve already been clear about the fact that the best game of the last decade is Deadly Premonition, and there’s no reason for me to spend time trying to justify the obvious truth of that statement.

 Rustler’s alternate title “Grand Theft Horse” lets players know almost everything they need to about the premise.
 As a classic-GTA throwback offering a top-down camera and random, bloody violence, Rustler puts players in control of a petty criminal who elects to work his way up through the bleak medieval world he’s been born into via a series of thefts, murders, and extravagant pranks.

 Welcome to This Is Not A Review.
 In these articles we discuss general impressions, ideas and thoughts on any given game, but as the title implies, it’s not a review.
 Instead, it’s an exercise in offering a quick recommendation (or dismissmal) after spending enough time to grasp the ideas and gameplay of a thing without necessarily playing it from A to Z.

-The subject of this installment: Remnant: From the Ashes, developed by Gunfire Games and published by Perfect World Entertainment.
+The subject of this installment: the Revelations DLC for Age of Wonders: Planetfall, developed by Triumph Studios and published by Paradox Interactive.